3D Printing Market - Growth, Trends, and Forecasts (2020 - 2025)

 North America Holds the Largest Share in the Market

-There have been a series of new product launches, mergers, and acquisitions in North America to utilize the potential on offer through 3D printing.
-The major factor influencing the rise in investments has been the continuous evolution and application of new technologies exploring an untapped market in the manufacturing sector.
+Also, there have been a series of new product launches, mergers, and acquisitions in North America to utilize the potential on offer through 3D printing.
+For instance, in May 2019, RAPLAS partnered with RP America to expand 3D printing technology to the North American market.
+The primary factor influencing the rise in investments has been the continuous evolution and application of new technologies exploring an untapped market in the manufacturing sector.

-Various government organizations, such as NASA, have identified that heavy investments in 3D printing technologies can contribute significantly in space applications, and develop zero – G technologies, driving the growth of the market.
+The region is also witnessing a series of investments in the healthcare, aerospace and defense, industrial, and consumer products industries in North America, which are expected to grow significantly in the future.
+Various government organizations, such as NASA, have identified that substantial investments in 3D printing technologies can contribute considerably in space applications, and develop zero-G technologies, driving the growth of the market

 To understand geography trends, Download Sample Report.

 April 2019 - 3D Systems announced the official opening of its new Advanced Additive Manufacturing Center in Pinerolo, Italy.
-Over the past 1.5 years, the company undertook a multimillion-dollar expansion to more than double the manufacturing capacity and increase the breadth of capabilities to meet increasing customer demand.
+Over the past 1.5 years, the company undertook a multimillion-dollar expansion to more than double the manufacturing capacity and increased the breadth of capabilities to meet growing customer demand.